Increase 3 times your chances of landing an offer Register ×

 4.3.
 Iterate

 It is easy to become attached to what you have written.
-Especially after you have poured a lot of time and energy into a document, constructive criticism can end up being taken personally and ignored.
+Especially after pouring time and energy into a document, constructive criticism can end up being taken personally and ignored.
 However, if you actually want to get a job in consulting, you need to swallow your pride and be prepared to make substantial changes if they are advised.

 Once you have re-drafted the document, you need to cycle through the same stages of quality control again, always making sure that everything is formatted correctly with no typos and then getting decent feedback on what you have produced.
-To get the whole thing just right will likely take at least a couple of such iterations.
-This is precisely why MyConsultingCoach's review packages all include three rounds of feedback as standard .
+To get the whole thing just right will likely take at least a couple of these iterations.
+Indeed, this is precisely why MyConsultingCoach's review packages all include three rounds of feedback as standard .

 Finally, then, you will have completed your cover letter and be ready to submit your application.
-You can give yourself a pat on the back for getting everything done so far.
-However, you will have a lot more work ahead of you if you are serious about making it into consulting!
+You can give yourself a pat on the back for getting everything so far done.
+However, you still have a lot more work ahead of you if you are serious about making it into consulting!

 Next Steps

 We encourage you to read further - starting with our resume guide - and to consider editing from one of our ex-MBB consultant coaches.
-However, what we have given you here is a very good starting point for you to carve out a great draft letter.
-Hopefully rather better than vague ideas gleaned from browsing Reddit or similar!
+However, what we have given you here is a very good starting point for you to carve out a great draft cover letter.

 To make your preparation as effective and time efficient as possible MyConsultingCoach has developed a comprehensive consulting interview prep course.
 This teaches everything you need to give your best possible showing in an interview.
 Included are all the mental maths, business and finance theory and logical principles needed not only to solve cases but to do so in a way that will impress the interviewer - the way a real consultant would.
-Also included is a set of lessons on how to address "fit" questions about your motivation and character.
+Also included is a set of lessons on how to address "fit" questions about your character and motivation to enter consulting.